hayeskg/backend_nc_news/README.md

 ```
 This will initiate a Jest [https://jestjs.io/] test suite and provide feedback on individiual endpoints and methods - happy paths and edge cases.

-For database realted scripts, please see package.json file.
+For database related scripts, please see package.json file.

 ## Available API endpoints